Beliavsky/Fortran-code-on-GitHub/README.md

 [turbogap](https://github.com/mcaroba/turbogap): efficiently and accurately builds many-body atomic descriptors and carry out other related computations employed in machine-learning approaches to atomistic modeling, such as to run molecular dynamics simulations, by mcaroba

+[UncertRadio](https://github.com/OpenBfS/UncertRadio): software for determining characteristic limits in accordance to [ISO 11929](https://www.iso.org/standard/69581.html) for radioactivity measurements, by Florian Ober and Marco Lechner

 [Universal Fieldline Tracer (UFiT)](https://github.com/Valentin-Aslanyan/UFiT): traces magnetic field lines in a range of magnetic geometries, by Val Aslanyan

 [unrestricted_hartree_fock](https://github.com/xiaobo-23/unrestricted_hartree_fock): unrestricted Hartree-Fock solutions to the Hubbard model at finite-temperature in a grand canonical ensemble, by xiaobo-23